Loading lesson…

 Music has always changed with technology.
 Electric guitars, synthesizers, drum machines, digital audio workstations — each one changed how music was made and created new jobs alongside it.
 AI is the next change in a long line of them.
 Songwriters use AI to break through writer's block by generating lyric options to react to — not to replace their words, but to have something to argue with and push against.
 Producers use AI to suggest chord progressions and rhythmic patterns when they are stuck, then use those as starting points.
 Music supervisors — the people who find songs for movies and TV shows — use AI to search massive music catalogs faster, matching mood and tempo to a specific scene.
 Music teachers in some schools use AI-powered tools that listen to a student play and give immediate, personalized feedback between lessons.
 The musicians who are anxious about AI are often the ones seeing it try to replace finished work.
 The musicians who are thriving are using it earlier in the process — as a brainstorming partner — while keeping the actual decisions about what sounds good entirely in their own hands.

-What is the core idea behind "Music Careers in the AI Era"?
+What is the main idea of "Music Careers in the AI Era"?

-Which best describes the scope of "Music Careers in the AI Era"?
+Which concept is most central to "Music Careers in the AI Era"?